startergo/homebrew-qemu-virgl-deps/README.md

 ## Requirements

-- macOS 12 (Monterey) or newer
+- macOS 11.0 or later
 - Homebrew

-- Git
+## Optional Dependencies:
-- Python 3
+- erofs-utils (for additional filesystem support)
-- Xcode Command Line Tools
+- libxkbcommon (for keyboard mapping support)

 ## How It Works